AppleLamps/pixo/docs/huffman-coding.md

 ## The Prefix-Free Property

 There's a critical constraint: the codes must be **prefix-free** (no code is a prefix of another code).
+This guarantees that decoding is unambiguous.

 Why?
 Consider what happens without this property: